Skip to content

 The rice patterns are part of a bigger project to boost tourism in the area.
 The whole village is under complete renovation and is following a new trend in many places in China (although this is NOT happening everywhere, unfortunately).

 Many villages are being rebuilt using traditional materials combined with modern ones.
-In this area, for example, the houses are built using both concrete and mud bricks (for the exteriors).
-The result is actually quite nice: the buildings look traditional but are more resistant.
-Other examples of this are the two Bulang and Dai villages I visited in Xishuangbanna, Lijiang Old Town, Xijiang in Guizhou, and Hemu in Xinjiang.
+For example, the houses are built in this area using concrete and mud bricks (for the exteriors).
+The result is quite nice: the buildings look traditional but are more resistant.
+Other examples are the Bulang and Dai villages I visited in Xishuangbanna, Lijiang Old Town, Xijiang in Guizhou, and Hemu in Xinjiang.

-Beijing is following closely the development of the area and the bigger project goes beyond Maidichong Village: there will be a total of 6 villages (including this one) all of them located no further than one hour and a half from Kunming, Yunnan’s capital.
-Hopefully, once completed they won’t be filled with stores selling cheap stuff mass-produced in Eastern China.
+Beijing closely follows the area’s development, and the bigger project goes beyond Maidichong Village: there will be 6 villages (including this one), all located no further than one hour and a half from Kunming, Yunnan’s capital.
+Hopefully, they won’t be filled with stores selling cheap stuff mass-produced in Eastern China once completed.

 Other villages nearby

-Are you can see some fields patterns in 2021 celebrated the 100th anniversary of the founding of the Communist Party.
+As you can see, some field patterns in 2021 celebrated the 100th anniversary of the founding of the Communist Party.

 When is the best time to see the rice patterns?